HHS/simpler-grants-gov/documentation/decisions/adr/00NN-backend-prod-server.md

 The Flask development server is not meant for production use and only intended for local development.
 It is not secure, stable, efficient, or scaled for a production environment.
 In addition to choosing a production server, this ADR will specify a high level implementation option.

 ## Decision Drivers <!-- RECOMMENDED -->
-- **Scalable:** The chosen solution should be configurable to scale and a multi-worker, multi-threaded production-ready WSGI wrapper.
+- **Scalable:** The chosen solution should be configurable to scale and a multi-worker, multi-threaded production-ready, WSGI wrapper.
 - **Ease of use:** The production server should be relatively simple to set up and start.
 - **Well-maintained:** We have a preference towards a production server that is widely adopted and have active maintainers.